ducknix/casm/README.md

-# CASM - Custom Simplified Assembly Compiler
+# CASM - C-Like Assembly Compiler

-CASM is a compiler that transforms a custom assembly-like language into x86 NASM assembly code.
+CASM is a compiler that transforms a c-like assembly language into x86 NASM assembly code.
 It provides a more readable and programmer-friendly syntax while maintaining the power of low-level assembly programming.

 ## CASM vs NASM Comparison